 The storm caught up to us but fortunately just a glancing blow.
 No prolonged, drenching rain, no flood, no loss of power.
 Other people had flooded basements, ruined hay, no power, and stress.

 Now, a cool breeze is pushing it south and east, away to other towns, other farms.
 I hope they got the hay in and under cover.
 I hope there won’t be more storms tonight.
 I hope we can adjust to the new normal of weather extremes and enjoy this beautiful part of the world while it still resembles what we grew up with.

-Meanwhile, I’m watching the next line of storms heading this way, stretching from Detroit to Toronto.

-As it moves east, the back of that storm line is lit by sunset with a diffuse, pink glow that slides into orange, then golden yellow as I watch.
-A rainbow stretches up to the base of the cloud and receding rain so that all you see are the two pillars touching the earth and a dome of color.
+Meanwhile, I’m watching the next line of storms heading this way in a line stretching from Detroit to Toronto.
+Sunset is lighting up the back of that storm line in the east with a diffuse, pink glow that slides into orange and golden yellow as I watch.
+A rainbow stretches up to the base of the cloud and receding rain so that all you see are two curved pillars touching the earth and a dome of color suspended between.
 Lightning arcs beneath it.

 Sometimes the drama is behind you.
 Sometimes it is ahead.

 Photos © Patti Witten | more photos at sway2this.com